 Although the provision of total safety is an obligation that is imposed on the businesses, lack of safety can also interrupt the success of the business and make a financial impact on the balance sheets.
 Workers may not sustain the work in an unhealthy environment.
 Even if they do, stressors and potential risk factors may damage their health in the long term.
 This is a situation that can affect the worker’s efficiency, productivity, morale and commitment to work.
 Businesses are likely to suffer the consequences of unacceptably low conditions in the workplace as the workers’ productivity is heavily linked with morale.
 And the main factor that increases a worker’s morale and productivity is the comfort level in the workplace.
 This situation can be improved by offering employees training and education through programs like OSHA 10 online, designed to train staff members on how to avoid common workplace dangers and hazards, leading to overall better workplace conditions.

 Is your office in compliance with OSHA fire extinguisher spacing requirements?
 Is every employee in your company within a 75-foot travel distance of a fire extinguisher?
 On a Little League baseball field, 75 feet is roughly the distance between home plate and first base.
 In other words, this is not a 100-foot rule; it’s a 75-foot rule, which accounts for terrain and obstacles.
 If your workers must go out of offices and around corners to get to their nearest fire extinguisher, keep that in mind.
-If you’re shopping for a fire extinguisher, Sefton CO2 Fire Extinguishers is the place to go.
+If you’re shopping for a fire extinguisher, seton.co.uk is the place to go.
 These robust, dependable yet inexpensive CO2 fire extinguishers are fully charged and come with brackets for simple installation.
 The ‘frost-free horn’ on this 2kg model makes it ideal for electric fires.
-More on seton.co.uk.

 Consequences of failing to follow the safety regulations might be financially challenging